moddio/moddio-docs/using-scripts/entity-types/unit.md

 ## General

-The default screen you see after clicking on properties.
-Here you can change the name and sprite of the unit type, as well as animations, states and other customizations.
+On this screen, you can change the name and sprite of the unit type, as well as animations, states and other customizations.

 ![A Unit's general settings](img/unit/unit_general_settings.png)